phuclhv/Small-Projects/README.md

 # Small-Projects
-List of small, non-commercial I made for fun or practices.
+List of small I made for fun or practices.